Jonqora/VibeCheckMyProf/README.md

 ## Prerequisites
 Before you begin, ensure of the following:
 - You will require an AWS account
-- Access to the following AWS Services: Lambda, S3, RDS, ECR, CloudFront, ...
+- Access to the following AWS Services: RDS, Lambda, ECR, API Gateway, S3, CloudFront, ...
 - A minimum budget of $ $ ... to cover AWS costs